-The cannabis number 420 came from its usage by high school students in Northern California who became close to the Dead.
-The group, known as “The Waldos” would meet up at a statue of chemist Louis Pasteur at 4:20 pm after school to indulge in cannabis.
+The cannabis number 420 came from its usage by high school students in Northern California.
+They became close to the Dead.
+The group was known as “The Waldos.”
+They would meet up at a statue of chemist Louis Pasteur at 4:20 pm after school to indulge in cannabis.

 The Grateful Dead to this day remains a well-known psychedelic band whose rainbow bears and skull logos have become icons.

-Simpsons voice actor Harry Scherer once wrote a passionate letter to defend the band when they were faced with possession charges after the police raided their home.
+Simpsons voice actor Harry Scherer wrote a passionate letter to defend the band when they faced possession charges after a police raid.
 They were targeted at the beginning of President Richard Nixon’s launch of the War on Drugs.

 Followers of the Grateful Dead and Jerry Garcia have become known as “Deadheads.”
 Many tribute bands attract Deadheads to large festivals.
 Deadheads are known to greatly enjoy consuming cannabis in general.